-Only God knows when the boats depart.
-As long as there are good weather conditions for sailing (i.e. the sea is not too rough because of the strong winds that often sweep Baku), and as long as there are enough trucks to fill the cargo – remember, they are the ones giving profit to the cargo company, not the few passengers that show up at the port terminal – you can count on a frequency of every three or four days…
+Only God knows when the boat departs.
+As long as the weather conditions are good (i.e. the sea is not too rough because of the strong winds that often sweep Baku), and as long as there are enough trucks to fill the cargo – remember, they are the ones giving profit to the cargo company, not the few passengers that show up at the port terminal – you can count on a frequency of every three to four days…

 Documentation and official fees:

-– Registration – Perhaps officials at the border entry will neglect to inform you that you will have to register with the Immigration office if you stay longer than ten days in Azerbaijan.
-You can ask at the hotel where you stay to do the registration for you.
-If you fail to do it, you can be fined at any time of your stay, or, at the latest, you will be fined when you are back at the border to leave the country.
+– Registration (people) – Perhaps officials at the border (when you enter Azerbaijan) will neglect to inform you that you will have to register with the Immigration office if you stay more than ten days in Azerbaijan.
+You can ask at any hotel to do the registration for you.
+If you fail to do it, you can be fined at any time during your stay, or, at the latest, you will be fined when you are at the border to leave the country.
 It will cost you 200 EUR and a lot of administrative hassle, so make sure you are registered.

-– Customs documents – We did not have to pay for entering the country with the motorbike.
+– Customs documents (vehicles) – We did not have to pay any tax to enter Azerbaijan (from Georgia) with the motorbike.
 Make sure you get and keep the document from customs (you will get it at the border entry) because you will need to give it back at the customs when leaving.
 We failed to present that paper (we are not sure if we lost it or if we were not given it), and we think we got lucky that the official at the border, on our departure day, was a friendly guy who did not make us pay a fine because of that.

-– Import tax – when leaving the country we had to pay 6 dollars for the import tax (for one motorbike).
+– Import tax (vehicles) – when leaving Azerbaijan (from the port of Baku) we had to pay 6 dollars for the import tax (for one motorbike).

 – Even though we were told the trip would last 30 hours, it actually only lasted 22.
 Perhaps it was due to perfect weather conditions (the Caspian sea looked like a giant lake).